Edition

 The national debt threatens our ability to deal with global security threats, whether it is ISIS and other terror cells in the Middle East, rising aggression from Russia and China, the nuclear ambitions of rogue regimes in North Korea and Iran, or an emerging arms race in space.

-We are on track to soon be paying $500 billion annually in interest on the debt alone.
-That is more than the federal government spends on NASA, NIH, the Army Corps, and the VA combined.
+We are on track to soon be paying $500 billion annually in interest on the debt alone. that is more than the federal government spends on nASA, NIH, the Army corps, and the VA combined.

 Military leaders agree.
 For example, Admiral Mike Mullen is a former Chairman of the Joint Chiefs of Staff.
 For years, he has called the debt the greatest threat to our national security.
 Defense Secretary James Mattis said the same thing in his confirmation hearing last year.
 He said, “I consider it abrogation of our generation’s responsibility to transfer a debt of this size to our children.”
 Secretary Mattis is exactly right.